-Found 10 - 20 results of 46 programs matching keyword " echo tube floor exhibit"
+Found 10 - 20 results of 47 programs matching keyword " echo tube floor exhibit"

-At the Giant Mirror, Senior Staff Scientist Paul Doherty demonstrates a simple way of locating a real image—an image that floats in space in front of the mirror.
+Exhibit developer Erik Thogersen backs away from the Giant Mirror.
+Watch his image change as he passes through the focal point, then continues on past the center of curvature.
+At the Giant Mirror, Senior Staff Scientist Paul Doherty demonstrates a simple way of locating a real imagean image that floats in space in front of the mirror.
 Senior Staff Scientist Thomas Humphrey invents a simple experiment to see if the Giant Mirror is spherical or parabolic, and then to see if it's perfectly spherical.
 By placing a Styrofoam ball at the center of curvature, he's able to prove that the mirror is out of pure sphericity by about one-quarter of one degree.
 Staff Neuroscientist Richard Brown demonstrates that the Giant Mirror reflects infrared radiation as well as visible light.
-In this panel discussion, the panelists will examine the impacts of climate change on Hawaiian ecosystems and populations.
-The panelists will include:

-Phil McGillivary, Leon Geschwind, Amber Inwood, and Ku’ulei Rogers.
 As part of the ECHO Climate Change Symposium, join artist Xavier Cortada as he discusses some ways that the world is participating in actions around climate change.
 This panel discussion will examine ways to communicate climate change to the non-scientific community.
 Panelists: Amber Inwood, Leon Geschwind, Kathy Ahgeak, and Robyn Higdon.
+In this panel discussion, the panelists will examine the impacts of climate change on Hawaiian ecosystems and populations.
+The panelists will include:

+Phil McGillivary, Leon Geschwind, Amber Inwood, and Kuulei Rogers.
+Join the Echo Climate Change Symposium for a panel discussion in which the panelists will share an overview of the impacts of climate change.
+The panelists will include Glenn Sheehan, Tim Churchill, and Jeff Williams.
 Join the ECHO Climate Change Symposium and sit in on a keynote address from Charles Wohlforth, author of the 'The Whale and the Supercomputer'.
 Join the ECHO Climate Change Symposium as it examines the impacts of climate change across America.
-The panelists in this discussion will include: Ku’ulei Rogers, Tim Churchill, David Welty, and Jeff Williams.
-Join the Echo Climate Change Symposium for a panel discussion in which the panelists will share an overview of the impacts of climate change.
-The panelists will include Glenn Sheehan, Tim Churchill, and Jeff Williams.
-Join photographer David Arnold as he talks about photographing climate change.
+The panelists in this discussion will include: Kuulei Rogers, Tim Churchill, David Welty, and Jeff Williams.